naheem88/CWApp/README.md

-# Mobile Native Apllication Development Coursework
+# Mobile Native Application Development Coursework

 This app is a simplistic recreation of the Apple IOS default weather app.